jeff-nelson-78954/advanced-angular-bootstrap-components/README.md

 This component is a scrollable responsive tab component build on Angular 8 and Bootstrap 4.
  The left and right nav buttons will scroll one tab at a time.
 The component will track what tab is open and re-navigate to the open tab when the screen is refreshed.
 Any bootstrap theme or tab styling will automatically apply to this component.
-The Component should be placed in a container and the angular routing module should be configured in the consuming app.
+The component should be placed in a container and the angular routing module should be configured in the consuming app.

 ## Getting started